simonguest/swagger-mongoose/README.md

 }
 ```

-at the property that you want to attach a validator for:
+at the property that you want to attach a validator for, add the validator property and the name of the function.
 ```js
 phone:
   type: object